I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ks_video_stream_config_caps.md

 This GUID is identical to the DirectShow AM_MEDIA_TYPE enumeration.
 For more information about AM_MEDIA_TYPE, see the DirectX SDK documentation.

+`VideoStandard`

+Specifies the analog video standards that are supported by the stream.
+This member can be set to one or more (logically ORed) values from the <a href="..\ksmedia\ne-ksmedia-ks_analogvideostandard.md">KS_AnalogVideoStandard</a> enumeration.

 `InputSize`

 Specifies the size of the incoming signal. <b>InputSize</b> indicates the image rectangle's width and height, in pixels.
 This is the largest signal that the filter can digitize with each pixel remaining unique.

-`MaxBitsPerSecond`

-Specifies the maximum data rate, in bits per second, that this pin can produce.
+`MinCroppingSize`

+Specifies the smallest cropping rectangle allowed, as specified in the <b>rcSource</b> member of the <a href="..\ksmedia\ns-ksmedia-tagks_videoinfoheader.md">KS_VIDEOINFOHEADER</a> structure, which is associated with the <b>DataRange</b> member.

 `MaxCroppingSize`

 Specifies the largest cropping rectangle allowed, as specified in the <b>rcSource</b> member of the KS_VIDEOINFOHEADER structure, which is associated with the <b>DataRange</b> member.

-`MaxFrameInterval`

-Specifies the maximum frame rate allowed.
-This value applies to capture filters only.
+`CropGranularityX`

+Specifies the horizontal granularity of the cropping size.
+For example, valid widths could be specified as even multiples of four.

+`CropGranularityY`

+Specifies the vertical granularity of the cropping size.
+For example, valid heights could be specified as even multiples of four.

+`CropAlignX`

+Specifies the horizontal alignment of the cropping rectangle inside <b>InputSize</b>.
+For example, the minidriver could specify that valid rectangles must start on a boundary that is a multiple of four.

+`CropAlignY`

+Specifies the vertical alignment of the cropping rectangle inside <b>InputSize</b>.
+For example, the minidriver could specify that valid rectangles must start on a boundary that is a multiple of four.

+`MinOutputSize`

+Specifies the smallest bitmap that this pin can produce.

 `MaxOutputSize`

 Specifies the largest bitmap that this pin can produce.

-`MinBitsPerSecond`

-Specifies the minimum data rate, in bits per second, that this pin can produce.

-`MinCroppingSize`

-Specifies the smallest cropping rectangle allowed, as specified in the <b>rcSource</b> member of the <a href="..\ksmedia\ns-ksmedia-tagks_videoinfoheader.md">KS_VIDEOINFOHEADER</a> structure, which is associated with the <b>DataRange</b> member.

-`MinFrameInterval`

-Specifies the minimum frame rate allowed.
-This value applies to capture filters only.

-`MinOutputSize`

-Specifies the smallest bitmap that this pin can produce.

 `OutputGranularityX`